GEOS-DEV/geosPythonPackages/docs/geos_pv_docs/PVGeosDeckReader.rst

 How to Use
 ----------
-1. Install the geos-xml-tools package and ensure Paraview is set up to use Python plugins.
+1. Install the geos-pv package and ensure Paraview is set up to use Python plugins.
-2. In Paraview, load the plugin (typically via the Python Plugin Manager or by specifying the path to `deckReader.py`).
+2. In Paraview, load the plugin (typically via the Python Plugin Manager or by specifying the path to `PVGeosDeckReader.py`).
 3. Use the "Open" dialog in Paraview to select a GEOS XML file.
 Choose the `PythonGeosDeckReader` when prompted.
 4. The mesh and regions defined in the XML will be loaded as a multi-block dataset for visualization and further processing.